Node.js

 ['TRACECONTEXT']

-List the supported propagation formats e.g. TA_PROPAGATION_FORMATS="B3,TRACECONTEXT".
+List the supported propagation formats, for example, TA_PROPAGATION_FORMATS="B3,TRACECONTEXT".

 TA_ENABLED